fpelliccioni/fpelliccioni.github.io/_posts/2014-05-20-writing-min-function-part1.markdown

 The above function is written in pseudo-code (which looks like a mix between C and Python), it has some flaws, but we will see them later.

-The most important question is… What are the requirements of min function must impose to the arguments a and b?
+The most important question is… What are the requirements of *min* function must impose to the arguments a and b?
 That is...
 Which are the Concepts?

 For some programmers, especially those advocates of duck-typing, imposing requirements to arguments may be something uninteresting.
 They simply use the arguments in the function body, and they hope to at least get a runtime error.

 I strongly disagree!

-*"Even if we do not have Concepts in the language, they should exists in our mind.
-You have to learn to think in terms of Concepts whichever language you use."*
+*“Even if we do not have Concepts in the language, they should exists in our mind.
+You have to learn to think in terms of Concepts whichever language you use.”*

 Forget for a while about programming languages, let’s see what the requirements are.
 The problem arises from this code snippet